thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Oct 11, 2024
+After replacing a bad oscillator, the first test board is working!
+I have not yet installed the audio or controller circuitry yet, but I can boot up Donkey Kong and Buck Rogers, and, due to the lack of controller circuitry being misinterpreted as input, game play starts!

 ### Update - Sept 24, 2024
 Boards have been back for a while now, and I finally got around to starting to build one up.
 Thought I had all of the resistors I needed in my inventory,